ygdes/miniMAC_5L/README.md

 ## What next?

-This is a VHDL to Verilog port, let's hope it works.
+This is a VHDL to Verilog port.
+I'll try to get 2 boards to test both coder and decoder in a chain, let's hope it works.